hkiyokawa/Pix2pix_BlueBias/README.md

 This is the repository for the paper "Can DNN models simulate appearance variations of #TheDress?"

 ## Color-name labeling
-We used the color-name labeling algorithm proposed from Okubo et al., (2023).
+We used the color-name labeling algorithm proposed by Okubo et al., (2023).
 Blue-bias labeling: Labeling/ColorLabeling_BB.py
 Non-blue-bias labeling: Labeling/ColorLabeling_nonBB.py
 Dependencies: